SharmaRakeshPFE/Azure_SQL_Export_Import_Bacpac_Automation/README.md

 8. Run the Powershell Script Export_BACPAC_All_Databases
 9. Solution can be further modified if you want the BACPAC for specified databases
 10. Script will take bacpac in the folder C:\Bacpac\SqlPackage\files and update the tables with the location,time taken and size of databases

+# Import_Bacpac_Automation
+1. Import_Bacpac_AllDB.ps1 script will restore the databases on the remote server
+2. Script will read the list of databases to restore from the table [TBL_BACPAC_LOCATIONS]
+3. Script will read the credentail to connect to remote server and perform the restore of bacpac
+4. After restoration the script will check the status